learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 ![DOM Tree Graphic](https://curriculum-content.s3.amazonaws.com/skills-front-end-web-development/js-dom-and-events-the-dom-is-a-tree-readme/DOM-model.svg)

 ## Describe How the DOM Works as a Tree

-An interesting property of trees is that every tree can contain subtrees, which we can treat independently of their parent trees.
+Every tree can contain subtrees, which we can treat independently of their parent trees.
 Subtrees are like branches.

-Practically speaking, the DOM begins at `<html>`, but we should avoid changing what's between the `<head></head>` tags.
-Most of the time, we will look at the DOM subtree with its root at `<body>` and only deal with things that will be visible on the page.
-Within that tree, we might also deal with subtrees.
-So, for example, if we have
+Practically speaking, the DOM begins at `<html>`, but for now we should avoid changing what's between the `<head></head>` tags.
+Most of the time, we will look at the DOM subtree with its root at `<body>` and only change things that will be visible on the page.
+We might also deal with subtrees.
+For example, if we have

 ``` html
 <body>